 Enbridge strives to create opportunities that are aligned with the aspirations of the Aboriginal or Native American communities affected by our business.
 This often leads to partnerships and sponsorship of educational and training programs, employment-opportunity initiatives, and other capacity-building efforts.

-We are committed to forthright and sincere consultation with Aboriginal and Native American people about projects that affect them.
+We are committed to forthright and sincere engagement with Aboriginal and Native American people about projects that potentially affect them.
 We aim to develop mutual understanding through open, timely, two-way communication.